opensensorhub/osh-docs/src/guide/admin/config-reference.md

 A common configuration field called **databaseNum** is shared by all modules implementing data stores.
 The configuration of each storage module must set a different positive integer number to this field or the hub won't start.

-### View Filters
+### Database View Filters

 Many modules make use of **filtered views** to select only a subset of the data available on an OSH hub.

 In particular, **filtered views** are used to select what observations are exposed to external consumers via APIs or web services or data push clients.
-All modules maintained by the core team share a common `exposedResources` property that takes a `ObsFilter` object or, for the sake of simplicity, directly a `DataStreamFilter` or `ProcedureFilter`.
+All modules maintained by the core team share a common `exposedResources` property that takes a `ObsFilter` object or, for the sake of simplicity, directly a `DataStreamFilter` or `SystemFilter`.

 **Example filters:**